Anoncheg1/firstly-search/README.md

 # dired-e-mode
-Dired minor mode to move cursor by just pressing alphabet or number key.
+Dired minor mode to move cursor by just pressing alphabet or number keys.

 # to activate
 ```lisp